 When Christmas is around the corner, entertaining the kids can get a lot trickier.
 ‘Tis the season for fresh evergreens, family time, warm cookies, and Christmas crafts to keep the kids occupied and in the holiday spirit.
 We’ve created a set of unique printable Christmas crafts for kids and collected even more great craft ideas to check out.
-While you’re busy shopping, sending Christmas cards, or hanging lights, your little ones will be happily entertained with these great Christmas crafts for kids.
+While you’re busy shopping, sending Christmas cards, or hanging ornaments from our Christmas Store, your little ones will be happily entertained with these great Christmas crafts for kids.

 Easy Christmas Crafts With Printables + Instructions

 These printable crafts are perfect for busy parents because they require minimal supplies that can usually be found in the house.
 Click the download button below each craft to print off the instructions and printables for an easy and fun activity for your kids.
 Plus, they double as a great last-minute Christmas gift from the kids.
 Most of the crafts will work best with thicker, cardstock paper.